anuaimi/kijiji-search/README.md

 ## TODO

-- validate that hand built approach works with dockerfile
-- make it work locally as well as in docker (which chrome)
-  - would this problem go away if not alpine?
-- deploy to cloud and see if still works
+- deploy to cloud and see if still works (digital ocean)
-- docker should store db in underlying filesystem so if stop/start, don't lose
-- do we want to backup db?
+- setup to run with cron
-- ship database and make sure db is shared between containers?
+- sqlite doesn't work in k8s as could have several pods??

 - run every hour
 - monitor (through liveness probe?)
 - need some way to make sure it is still working??